 Maria Armoudian: Let us start with the old idea of deliberation.
 Michael Wagner in your work you have reminded us about the benefits of real deliberation on political issues and how all sides come out ahead.
 Give us the overview about what democratic deliberation offers when people communicate about their disagreements?

 Michael Wagner: Democratic theorists have long extolled the need for quality debate and compromise among lawmakers.
 And so governance requires at least political elites to deliberate and work together in order to come to some kind of a consensus.
 The question, of course, is what is the quality of that deliberation?
-And is there something about what happens when the quality of that deliberation changes that can effect basic democratic processes like compromise or support for compromise or the willingness for people to civically engage?
-I think there is, and I think when rhetoric is particularly nasty… it effects people’s willingness to compromise both in terms of individual citizens willingness to accept compromise and possibly even lawmakers willingness to compromise across partisan lines.
+And is there something about what happens when the quality of that deliberation changes that can affect basic democratic processes like compromise or support for compromise or the willingness for people to civically engage?
+I think there is, and I think when rhetoric is particularly nasty… it affects people’s willingness to compromise both in terms of individual citizens willingness to accept compromise and possibly even lawmakers willingness to compromise across partisan lines.
 And so that is where I begin my analysis.

 MA: Is that just an ideal that we have never had, Robert Entman?